chp38/HuelApp/README.md

 Looking at the products and variants, I thought it would be ideal to store both in one table, but have the Shopify products as a parent, and each variant as a child product, using the `product_id` column to link to the parent.

-## Further work

-There is two features I would have liked to have added if I had more time:

-1. Add the ability to change the customer/product variant to get different average orders.

-2. Attempt to cache using redis the average order for a particular customer/ variant and all orders.
-I planned to do this by storing the AOV with a date of the last current order in the DB, and check this, if it's different then recompute the AOV, return if the date is the same.